pietgeursen/bamboo-rs/bamboo-cli/README.md

 Now do the same for the payload.

+Hit `Execute`.
 If that went ok, you should get a 200.

 Now if you hit `GET /` in swagger you should see you public key as one of the authors in the array.